fastly/compute-js-static-publish/MIGRATING.md

 ## KV Store

+KV Store is no longer optional as of v7

 Starting with `v5.0.0`, this tool refers to the KV Store using its finalized product name, "KV Store".
 References in code and in configuration that used the previous "Object Store" name have been changed to the new name.
 If you have been using the feature, you can take the following steps: